HISTORY OF MILFORD HIGH SCHOOL

 Back to the Yellow Building, it is still a formidable edifice.
 The building has been completely remodeled and is currently known as River Park Apartments (an affordable residential alternative).
 After a multi-year renovation, River Park opened in 1993, and is celebrating its 25th anniversary in 2018.

-Its 1500 seat auditorium was completed just in time for Seniors of 1951 to use it for graduation ceremonies.
+The new high school's 1500 seat auditorium was completed just in time for seniors of 1951 to use it for graduation ceremonies.
 Students of the class of 1952 were the first to graduate after attending classes in this new building for a full school years.
 September 1951's incoming Freshmen are forever distinguished as members of the first class to complete all four years of study in Milford's ultra modern and nontraditional setting.
 Unfortunately by their graduation in 1955 this impressive structure had reached capacity.
-Once thought to be large enough to accommodate students in grades 9-12 for decades, by 1958 it was necessary to hold some classes in the "Yellow Brick Building" and in 1959 Milford High School was again forced to go on double session.
-The class of 1973 numbered in excess of 475 and became the largest graduating class of Milford High School.
+Once thought to be large enough to accommodate students in grades 9-12 for decades, by 1958 it was necessary to hold some classes in the "Yellow Building" again and in 1959 Milford High School was again forced to go on double session.

 Additional secondary schools of learning were built to accommodate an ever-increasing teen population.
 Jonathan Law High School was opened in the early 1960s in the west shore district, easing the Milford High School overcrowing.
 However, it didn't last long as the MHS Class of 1973 numbered in excess of 475 and became the largest graduating class of in history, until the Class of 1974 with its 517 graduates.